Rick Reynolds, LCSW

 A Love That Heals

-It's about a willingness to cover a debt, quite frankly, that they could never, in fact, pay back.
+Love is a willingness to lay your life down for the sake of another.
+That love isn't about trying to get the offending party to pay, though it would be understandable to want that.
+Rather, it's about a willingness to cover a debt that quite frankly, they could never pay back.
 (That's not to say the injuring party shouldn't do everything within their power to help the injured mate heal.
-There's just no amount of penance the injuring spouse can pay for their failure to love.)
+There's just simply no amount of penance the wayward spouse can pay for their failure to love.)
 They can, however, display brokenness, contrition, and humility in their approach to recovery and cautiously move forward.

 Please don't think I'm saying that love recklessly reconciles with someone who is unsafe, hard-hearted, or unwilling to own what they've done.